What broadband speed I can get at my address?

 A 100 Mbps download speed is good for a family, but it might not be enough if you have multiple people working from home full time, and you often need to download large files.

-To find out what is a good broadband speed for your specific household, you can use our bandwidth needs calculator.
+To find out what is a good broadband speed for your specific household, you can use our online tool that calculates how much bandwidth you need.

 Can I get faster internet speeds with 5G broadband?